Understanding Layers

 Active Layer

-The active layer has a blue highlight in the Layers panel.
+The active layer has an orange highlight in the Layers panel.
 All drawing, erasing, and filling happens on the active layer.
 Click a layer to make it active.

 Stacking Order